 How To Make A Card

-I decided to figure out how to make a card with one of my drawings on the front.
-It was an easy task and I'm very pleased with my new selection of gift cards.
-Make A Gift Card
+I have always wanted to know how to make a card with one of my drawings on the front.
+After some fiddling, I discovered it was an easy task and I'm very pleased with my new selection of gift tags.

 One of my sisters has been giving me a handmade card for years and I have treasured each and every one of them.